youssef-attai-fcai-cu/os-assignment-1/README.md

-there is a shared resource that a `Producer` keeps populating with data items, and a `Consumer` that keeps reading data items and possibly processing them in some way.
+there is a shared resource that a `Producer` keeps populating with data items, and a `Consumer` that keeps reading data items from it, and possibly processing them in some way.

 Each of the `Producer` and the `Consumer` are executing their code in their own separate